npm/npm/doc/config.md

 What level of logs to report.
 On failure, *all* logs are written to `npm-debug.log` in the current working directory.

+### logprefix

+* Default: true on Posix, false on Windows
+* Type: Boolean

+Whether or not to prefix log messages with "npm" and the log level.
+See also "color" and "loglevel".

 ### long

 * Default: false